Thake v Maurice

 Thake v Maurice [1986] QB 644 is an English contract law case, concerning the standard of care that must be exercised by surgeons in performing operations.

 Facts

 Mr Thake was a railway guard and they were not financially comfortable with five children already (two grown up), living in a three-bedroom council house.
 Mrs Thake wanted to be sterilised, but the NHS waiting list was long and they could not afford to go private.

 Their doctor suggested Mr Thake have a vasectomy and arranged for them to see Mr Maurice.
 He did not advise Mrs Thake that there was a small chance that after a vasectomy there could be recanalisation and Mr Thake would become fertile again.

 Mrs Thake ignored the signs of pregnancy because she thought it had worked, and then only realised when she was five months pregnant.
-She wanted an abortion, but it was too late.
-A healthy child was born called Samantha.
+She wanted an abortion, but it was too late, and a healthy child was born, Samantha.
 They sued in contract and tort for damages.